Teaching Strategies: Sparking Curiosity in Learning

 Curiosity is a fuel.
 It propels us to try to figure things out and, ultimately, to learn.
 But that fuel doesn’t always need to burn hot, with excited questions and bold experimentation.
 Curiosity can remain active even when we’re more passive, particularly in quieter moments when we can go over what we’ve uncovered and consider what it all means.
 Make sure you give your students time for this level of reflection.
 Have them jot down a journal entry about what interested them most in the day’s lesson, or ask them to create a quick piece of art to reflect what they’ve learned.
 Not only does this kind of reflection aid in learning, it can also teach students to make curiosity a constantly present part of their lives.

-If you’re currently teaching, you may be concerned that earning a master’s in education will over-complicate your life.
+If you’re currently working, you may be concerned that earning a degree will over-complicate your life.
 Thanks to online learning, it doesn’t have to.
-Instead of enrolling in a full time graduate program for teachers or attending night school, you can enroll in a master’s in education online program and complete the majority of your coursework right from home.
-Plus, online master’s in education programs offer flexible scheduling that allows you to attend classes at whatever time of day works best for you.
-This means you can continue teaching while you earn your master’s degree in education.
+Instead of enrolling in a full time program for teachers or attending night school, you can enroll in an online master’s or bachelor's education program and complete the majority of your coursework right from home.
+Plus, online education degree programs offer flexible scheduling that allows you to attend classes at whatever time of day works best for you.
+This means you can continue teaching while you earn your bachelor's or master’s degree in education.

-Walden University is an accredited institution offering an MS in Education degree program online.
+Walden University is an accredited institution offering a BS in Elementary Education or MS in Education degree program online.
 Expand your career options and earn your degree in a convenient, flexible format that fits your busy life.

 Walden University is accredited by The Higher Learning Commission, www.hlcommission.org.